gregorio-project/gregorio/UPGRADE.md

 *Windows users:* Your installer already should remove old versions of GregorioTeX before installing the new ones.
 Please file a bug report if you have a problem with this process.

+### Parmesan font renamed to Grana Padano

+To avoid conflicts with the LilyPond Parmesan font, the Gregorio Parmesan font is now called Grana Padano.
+If you were using `\gresetgregoriofont{parmesan}`, you should now use `\gresetgregoriofont{granapadano}`.

 ## 4.1.1

 ### Vertical spacings